La5te2/ChessAI/Melano.md

 The denominator ranges over $\mathcal A(x)$, so $P_\theta(\cdot\mid s)$ is a probability distribution over the legal actions in complete state $x$.

-The Value head derives its scalar output from the transformed global token $E_\theta(s)_0$.
-LayerNorm supplies that token to a $C\rightarrow256$ linear map and ReLU, and a $256\rightarrow1$ linear map followed by a hyperbolic tangent produces
+The Value head reads the transformed global token $E_\theta(s)_0$.
+It applies LayerNorm, maps the normalized $C$-dimensional token to 256 hidden features, applies ReLU and maps the result to one scalar.
+A final hyperbolic tangent bounds that scalar, giving

 $$
 V_\theta(s)=